 I drew this image a year or so ago while daydreaming about a spaceship made of a junkyard tilt-a-whirl bucket, take-off appliance doors, trash cans, old road signs, and various urban debris.
-Of course, the critical functional component was an inertial damping field created with an alien-inspired but homemade circuit board, an Apple ][, and a swiped car battery.
+But as readers who have seen The Explorers will recall, the heart of the ship was was more technological—an inertial damping field created with an alien-inspired but homemade circuit, an Apple ][, and a swiped car battery.

 The style of the drawing was intended to ape a woodcut.
 In this project I’ve set out to translate it to an engraving as a means of learning the ins-and-outs of the new tool in my kit: a laser cutter and engraver.